Photo: University of Exeter

 It comprises plantings dating back to the 1860s when the gardens of the newly-built Streatham Hall (now Reed Hall) were designed by Veitch Nursery, a prominent pioneer in global specimen collection and propagation.
 Consequently, the estate has some extremely rare species from around the world as well as many specimens of national and international import.
 For example, its Azara population has been granted Plant Heritage’s prestigious National Plant Collection status, its Birks Pinetum has fine examples of some threatened conifers, and Palms gifted to the University by The Jewish and Israeli Society in the 1960s are deemed to have exceptional diplomatic significance.

-In Phase 2 later this year, Jeremy will survey Jubilee Wood in The Hoopern Valley.
+In Phase 2, Jeremy will survey Jubilee Wood in The Hoopern Valley.
 This delightful tapestry of native trees, such as Oak, Silver birch, Hazel, Cherry and Rowan, was recovered from an impoverished state in 2012 by the University and the Woodland Trust in a project to mark the Queen’s Diamond Jubilee.

 At the time, JPA helped develop a 25-year Woodland Management Plan to prioritise and schedule the numerous tasks required for the restoration of the valley’s ecosystem - from thinning the existing woodlands and clearing the water courses to re-introducing native species – so Jeremy is keen to return and see what progress has been made.